MonitorQA/ExternalApiDocs/_posts/2020-12-18-post-schedules-monthly.md

 ### Start rule description

 The start rule determines when each audit period begins. **Note:** The first audit period begins at the closest date (based on the start rule) to the schedule creation date.
-For monthly schedules with Type 1 (StartOfMonth), the first period's cycle month is always the closest month after (or on) the schedule creation date - if created after the 1st, the cycle starts in the next month.
+For monthly schedules with **type 1** start rules (first day of a month within the repeat cycle), the first period's cycle month is always the closest month after (or on) the schedule creation date - if created after the 1st, the cycle starts in the next month.

 **First Period Examples:**
 - **Type 0 with day: 15**: If the schedule is created on January 20, the first audit starts on February 15 (the next occurrence of day 15).
 If created on January 5, the first audit starts on January 15 (the upcoming occurrence in the same month).
 - **Type 1 with cycleMonthStart: 1, repeatEvery: 3**: The first period's cycle month is the closest month after the creation date.
 If created in January, the first month of the cycle is February (the month after creation).
 For example, created on January 15 with cycleMonthStart: 1 and repeatEvery: 3 - the first cycle starts in February (month 1), March (month 2), April (month 3), so the first audit starts on February 1 (month 1 of that cycle).

 There are 2 types of start rule:
-- **Type 0 (DayOfMonth)** - Start on a specific day of each scheduled month
+- **Type 0** — Start on a specific day of each scheduled month
-- **Type 1 (StartOfMonth)** - Start at the beginning of a specific month within the repeat cycle
+- **Type 1** — Start at the beginning of a specific month within the repeat cycle
 ```json
 {
   "type": 0,